theNewDynamic/hugo-module-tnd-scripts/README.md

 In order to add more registrered scripts, user should reference them under the `scripts` key of the module configuration with the following keys:
 __name__: The name of the script.
 Will be use to call it through the `tnd-scripts/tags` partial`
 __path__: The `path` relative to the project's assets directory.
-__params__: A set of keys/value paris which will be passed to the script and available from it using the `import { params } from '@params'` statement.
+__params__: Params will be passed to the script and available from it using the `import { params } from '@params'` statement.
+Params can either be set of keys/value pairs or a string pointing to a returning partial and formated as such: `partial func/GetScriptParams`.

 ```
 tnd_scripts:
   scripts: